Welcome to the Institute for Communications Engineering

 - Several B.Sc. lectures on Digital Communications and Wireless Channels

-- More than 10 M.Sc. courses on Information Theory, Channel Coding, Wireless (LTE), Wireline, and Optical Systems
+- Numerous M.Sc. courses on Information Theory, Channel Coding, and Wireless (LTE), Wireline, and Optical Systems

 - Lectures for teachers at vocational schools and business administration students